mysticatea/eslint-plugin-node/docs/rules/no-unsupported-features.md

+# node/no-unsupported-features
-# Disallow unsupported ECMAScript features on the specified version (no-unsupported-features)
+> disallow unsupported ECMAScript features on the specified version

+- ⛔ This rule has been deprecated.
+Use [node/no-unsupported-features/es-syntax](./node/no-unsupported-features/es-syntax.md) and [node/no-unsupported-features/es-builtins](./node/no-unsupported-features/es-builtins.md) instead.

 **:warning: This is deprecated since v7.0.0.** Use [node/no-unsupported-features/es-syntax](./no-unsupported-features/es-syntax.md) and [node/no-unsupported-features/es-builtins](./no-unsupported-features/es-builtins.md) instead.